 Background and resources

 The Government of Alberta has tasked the AESO to develop and implement a program to bring on new renewable generation capacity.
-Through the Renewable Electricity Program, an additional 5,000 megawatts of renewable energy capacity will be brought onto the system by 2030.
-On Nov.
-22, 2015, the Government of Alberta announced its Climate Leadership Plan (CLP).
+Through the Renewable Electricity Program, 30 per cent of generation in Alberta will come from renewable sources by 2030.

 Renewable Electricity Report recommendations

-The AESO provided its recommendations regarding the REP to the GOA in May 2016.
+The AESO provided its recommendations regarding the REP to the Government of Alberta in May 2016.
 Recommendations were based on research and engagement activities between January and April 2016, including a third-party review of renewable procurement programs in other jurisdictions.
-Since the government approved the AESO's recommendations for the program and first competition on Nov.
-3, 2016, the AESO has been finalizing detailed aspects of the timing and specific provisions of the first competition.

 - To view the REP Recommendations please click here.